StochasticBiology/hypercube-hmm/README.md

 Output and plotting
 ------

-`HyperHMM` returns a named list with the following elements
+*In R*, `HyperHMM` returns a named list with the following elements

 | Element | Description |
 |---------|---------|